 Sometimes it’s hard to balance what’s best for your kids and what makes them happy, but the two don’t have to be mutually exclusive.
 Don’t let term time become all about work and school.
 Make quality time together to create happy moments and memories together.

-Think of some fun activities that both you and your children would enjoy and involve them in the preparations.
+Think of some fun family activities to help you connect with your loved ones and involve them in the preparations.
 This can be taking a picnic next time you go to the park, camping in the garden and grilling marshmallows over a makeshift campfire, or setting up a treasure hunt in the neighbourhood.
 You could also make daisy chains, fold paper planes, or create sensory toys out of household items.
 Don’t think that having fun with your kids needs to cost money or take up a whole afternoon.
 It’s the little things that will create wonderful happy memories.

 You could, of course, also take up a hobby together that has no age restrictions, such as yoga, tennis, or skiing.
 That way, you will have something in common when they get older and might be less keen on spending time together.
 You could even consider a single parent ski holiday together, which would undoubtedly create many happy and exciting memories.
 For those on a smaller budget, why not try a road trip or a single parent camping holiday?

 There is no denying that single parenting is stressful.
 It requires twice the work, twice the stress and twice the tears, but it is also twice the hugs, twice the love and twice the pride.
 So, always look at the bright side, be a happy and confident parent, and make time to talk, listen and have fun together, because that is all your children will need to grow into happy and confident young adults.